Puddin1066/ScholarRank/profiles/j_jayround/profile.md

 # John Round

 ## Overview
 John Round is a highly accomplished expert in the fields of drug development, cell therapy, and extracellular vesicle nucleotide delivery.
-With a diverse background spanning GEO expertise, erythrocyte engineering, and venture capital investment, he is a versatile and sought-after contributor in the life sciences industry.
-John's research focuses on translational exosome engineering and the development of innovative cell-based therapies.
+With a strong background in translational exosome engineering, erythrocyte engineering, and life science venture capital investment, he is a sought-after authority in the rapidly evolving world of biotechnology and life sciences.
+Additionally, John is a Fulbright research scholar and a highly skilled telemark skier.

 ## Education
 - Fulbright Research Scholar